MicrosoftDocs/winrt-api/windows.media.mediaproperties/mediaencodingsubtypes_rgb24.md

 # Windows.Media.MediaProperties.MediaEncodingSubtypes.Rgb24

 ## -description
-Gets the name RGB 24.
+Gets the name for the RGB24 image format.

 ## -property-value
-The name for RGB 24.
+The name for the RGB24 image format.

 ## -remarks